Skip to main content

 Rooms: 11

-Spirits: 2 Ghosts
+Spirits: 3 Ghosts

-📅 Sample dates:2025-06-06 to 2025-06-08 • 2 adults
+📅 Sample dates:2025-08-30 to 2025-09-01 • 2 adults

 Dates and guest count can be changed on booking sites

 💰 Affiliate Disclosure: We earn a commission from some bookings at no extra cost to you.
-Learn more
+Read our affiliate disclosure

-Paranormal Tip: Book rooms room 11 (the blue room) is the most active location for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near room 11 (the blue room) is the most active location for the best chance of supernatural encounters!

 Contact Details